Alcoholics Anonymous Meetings

 |

-This ensures that the tourists will not notice the government's hand in their pocket.
+Obviously this was issued after the 3% TOT was started.
+They have said similar things more recently but basically, this ensures that the tourists will not notice the government's hand in their pocket.
 In theory, you can demand that this charge be removed from any bill, as the charge is supposed to be included in the prices that you are given.
 Good luck.

 Back to the list

 Departure Tax - You can get in free, but it costs $30 US to fly out and they used to want cash, no credit cards.
 Nowadays, this is generally included in the airline ticket.
-There is only a $5 charge to fly to other islands in the Netherlands Antilles.
+There is a smaller charge to fly to other islands in the Netherlands Antilles.
 There is a smaller charge for ferries and boats.

 Back to the list